 The proposed amendments on the ToR of RG-DT in TD7 are summarised below in revision marks:

+Identify the definitions, concepts, system architectures, use-cases, fundamental underlying technologies, interoperability, and the ecosystem aspects of relevance for digital transformation required to achieve a successful digital transformation

-Consolidate all guidelines, recommendations, technical reports, best practices and use cases developed by ITU-T on sustainable digital transformation, through the use of ITU web-based tools, and to identify strategies and mechanisms to facilitate and allow Member States to proactively use these tools to hasten the transfer of knowledge,liaise as necessary to foster cooperation and collaboration with other recognized bodies and standards development organizations (SDOs), with the Radiocommunication Sector, the Telecommunication Development Sector, and the General Secretariat. pbConsider the definitions, concepts, system architectures, use-cases, fundamental underlying technologies, interoperability, and the ecosystem of digital transformation required to achieve a successful digital transformation;developing countries on the basis of ITU‑T recommendations, particularly those related to sustainable digital transformationRecommend measures to foster cooperation and collaboration with other recognized bodies and standards development organizations (SDOs), with the Radiocommunication Sector, the Telecommunication Development Sector, and the General Secretariat; `
+Consolidate all guidelines, recommendations, technical reports, best practices and use cases developed by ITU-T on sustainable digital transformation, through the use of ITU web-based tools, and to identify strategies and mechanisms to facilitate and allow Member States to proactively use these tools to hasten the transfer of knowledge,

+Update the gap analysis, as needed, with activities and studies on digital transformation

+liaise as necessary to foster cooperation and collaboration with other recognized bodies and standards development organizations (SDOs), with the Radiocommunication Sector, the Telecommunication Development Sector, and the General Secretariat.

+Collaborate with the TDAG and the Intersectoral Coordination Group on digital transformation and provide TDAG with a) and b) to identify needs of developing countries for supporting documentation of ITU-T Recommendations (such as guidelines, technical report etc), related to sustainable digital transformation

+Report to TSAG and share with ITU-T SGs the results of e) to encourage timely development of supporting documentation of ITU-T recommendations and mechanisms to fasten digital transformation; and

-Monitor the implementation of
+Progress the implementation of

 WTSA-24 Resolution 106.

+resolution 58 (Encouraging the creation and enhancement of national computer incident response teams, particularly for developing countries),

+Resolution 69, (Non-discriminatory access and use of Internet resources and telecommunications/information and communication technologies), and

+Resolution 86,( Facilitating the implementation of the Smart Africa Manifesto)

 The discussion on the RG-DT ToR will continue at the next meeting of RGDT on 28 May 2025 at 14:30 CEST.

 The first session meeting ended at 17:40